maxwithbug/JavaScript/README.md

 # JavaScript
-what i learned in js
+what i learned in js and i am doing this after completing html, css , tailwind , git & github